 For the curious minds among us, the recycling industry is a really fascinating place.
 It is always looking for and developing new and effective technologies to collect and process end-of-life material.
 For the rest of us, we just take for granted that technology has found a way to recycle everything we throw out.

-The reason most people don’t think of the recycling industry as innovative is because they normally associate recycling with curbside waste collection where the only innovations they see have to do with the trucks and bins used for that collection.
+The reason most people don’t think of the recycling industry as innovative is that they normally associate recycling with a curbside waste collection where the only innovations they see have to do with the trucks and bins used for that collection.

 As a recycler, however, our experience is quite different.
 We all recognize the speed at which technology is advancing but just imagine the problems this creates for those of us having to constantly develop processes and technologies to collect and decommission new materials and new products or assemblies – and to accomplish this within increasingly strict regulatory frameworks which necessarily consider the hazards involved but with less regard to the costs and the very small margins, if any, inherent to the process.

-To illustrate this, consider the problem of the glass that has been used to produce Cathode Ray Tubes (CRTs) for televisions, computer monitors and the like.
-Old technology now but those tubes are about 42% of the weight of the televisions and monitors which used this glass and each contain from 4 to 8 lbs of lead.
-The lead is constituted in the glass to protect consumers from the X-rays that are generated from the machines.
+To illustrate this, consider the problem of the glass that has been used to produce Cathode Ray Tubes (CRTs) for televisions, computer monitors, and the like.
+Old technology now but those tubes are about 42% of the weight of the televisions and monitors used in this glass and each contains from 4 to 8 lbs of lead.
+The lead is constituted in the glass to protect consumers from the X-rays that are generated by the machines.